-- "SIP Plan" 19 is defined as the Nasdaq UTP Plan. - "Operating Committee" 20 is defined as having the same meaning as in the Nasdaq UTP Plan, namely the committee charged with administering the Nasdaq UTP Plan. - "Processor" 21 has the same meaning as set forth in the Nasdaq UTP Plan, namely the entity selected by the Participants to perform the processing functions set forth in the Plan.
+• "Operating Committee" 24 is defined as having the same meaning as in the Nasdaq UTP Plan, namely the committee charged with administering the Nasdaq UTP Plan.

-The Exchange is proposing to adopt a category of Regulatory Halt, called a "SIP Halt," 22 which will have the same meaning as that term is defined in Section X.A.11. of the Nasdag UTP Plan, namely "a Regulatory Halt to trading in one or more securities that a Primary Listing Market declares in the event of a SIP Outage or Material SIP Latency."
+The Exchange is proposing to adopt a category of Regulatory Halt, called a "SIP Halt," 25 which will have the same meaning as that term is defined in Section X.A.11. of the Nasdaq UTP Plan, namely "a Regulatory Halt to trading in one or more securities that a Primary Listing Market declares in the event of a SIP Outage or Material SIP Latency.'
 This new category of Regulatory Halt will address situations where the Primary Listing Market declares a Regulatory Halt in one or more securities as a result of a SIP Outage or Material SIP Latency (each is discussed below).
 While a SIP Halt may be declared in a single stock, Nasdaq anticipates that most events will impact multiple securities or even all securities with their primary listing on a particular market.
 Because of the complexities inherent in these types of halts, the Exchange is proposing special procedures for the halting and resuming of trading as a result of a SIP Halt.
 These are discussed in more detail later.

-The Exchange is proposing to define a "SIP Outage" 23 as having the same meaning as in Section X.A.13 of the Amended Nasdaq UTP Plan.
-Specifically, the Exchange is proposing to define SIP Outage to mean a situation in which the Processor has ceased, or anticipates being unable, to provide updated and/or accurate quotation or last sale price information in one or more securities for a material period that exceeds the time thresholds for an orderly failover to backup facilities established by mutual agreement among the Processor, the Primary Listing Market for the affected securities, and the Operating Committee unless the Primary Listing Market, in consultation with the Processor and the Operating Committee, determines that resumption of accurate data is expected in the near future.
+The Exchange is proposing to define a "SIP Outage" 26 as having the same meaning as in Section X.A.13 of the Amended Nasdaq UTP Plan.
+Specifically, the Exchange is proposing to define SIP Outage to mean a situation in which the Processor has ceased, or anticipates being unable, to provide updated and/or accurate quotation or last sale price information in one or more securities for a material period that exceeds the time thresholds for an orderly failover to backup facilities established by mutual agreement among the Processor, the Primary Listing Market for the affected securities, and the Operating Committee unless the Primary Listing Market, in consultation with the Processor and the Operating

+Committee, determines that resumption of accurate data is expected in the near future.

 Recent experience with events involving a loss of consolidated data from the SIP has shown that in many cases, the least disruptive outcome in the event of a brief interruption in data is to not halt trading in the affected securities if the market is fair and orderly.
 For example, in August 2013, Nasdaq halted trading in Nasdaq-listed securities due to an interruption in UTP SIP data due to uncertainty about the impact the loss of data would have on market participants.
 Although the UTP SIP successfully restarted the system within its primary data center and was operational within 17 minutes, the market remained halted for 3 hours at the request of market participants so that they could manage their books, clear stale orders and reconnect to the system.
 By contrast, the New York Stock Exchange ("NYSE"), benefitting from this prior experience, did not halt trading during a loss of CTA/CQS data in October 2014 and failed over to backup facilities within 30 minutes of the loss of SIP data.
 Because NYSE did not halt trading, firms did not need to reconnect and clear order books.
-As a result, the duration of the NYSE event measured from loss of SIP data to end of the issue-was shorter and caused less disruption to the market even though the scope of the underlying problem that caused the loss of data from both SIPs was comparable.
+As a result, the duration of the NYSE eventmeasured from loss of SIP data to end of the issue-was shorter and caused less disruption to the market even though the scope of the underlying problem that caused the loss of data from both SIPs was comparable.